AurelienRoyer/PalBER/README.md

-The “Func_BCI_Calcul” function allows to calculate the BCI values for each small mammal associations The “Func_BCI_Calcul” function allows to predict the climate zone through an LDA and to quantify past climate factors The “Func_BIOCLIM2” function include both functions “Func_BCI_Calcul” and “Func_LDA”
+The “Func_BCI_Calcul” function allows to calculate the BCI values for each small mammal associations The “Func_BCI_Calcul” function allows to predict the climate zone through an LDA and to quantify past climate factors The “Func_BIOCLIM2” function include both functions “Func_BCI_Calcul” and “Func_LDA” New faunal species can be add or modify by directly modifying the “data_species_biozone.csv” file dataset.

 Example
-# creating a faunal list with real species and Fake_species, which does not exist in the database.
+# creating a faunal list with real species and Fake_species, which does not exist in the database, in order to show how works the option “verif” (if species names are wrongly written or exist).

 LVLn_of_siteS <- c("Dicrostonyx_torquatus", "Alexandromys_oeconomus",              "Microtus_arvalis", "Sorex_araneus", "Neomys_fodiens", "Fake_species")
 # Calcul of BCI from Rodentia and Eulipotyphla, with verification of faunal list used for calculation